Growing Bright and Beautiful Yellow Vegetables

 #9: Summer Squash

-I typically grow two zucchini plants in my garden, one green, one yellow.
-This usually has me turning into the typical neighbor/friend offering anyone and everyone zucchini.
-Unfortunately, I’m typically not the only gardener looking to off load some zucchini during its peak production.
+I typically grow two summer squash plants in my garden, one green, one yellow.
+This usually has me turning into the typical neighbor/friend offering anyone and everyone a bit of my harvest during peak season.

-Lemon Sun patty pan is a beautiful vegetable (or really, fruit!) to grow to add a splash of bright yellow to your summer garden.
-The rich gold color offset by the green stem is a gorgeous combination.
+Lemon Sun patty pan adds a unique shape and a bright yellow color to your summer garden.
 Like most squash, harvest them early.
 You can use a teacup as your reference for the ideal size.

-Goldy is another variety from Johnny’s Selected Seeds that has more of your classic long, zucchini shape.
+Golden Glory has more of your classic long, zucchini shape.
 The color of the fruit glows when they start sizing up on the plants.
-Again, be mindful of how quickly they’re growing because nobody wants any more of your balloon animal sized zucchini.

 Find out more about growing zucchini and how to pick the best varieties.